jyouturner/infra/README.md

 ## Terraform Structure

-In this project, we are managing the infrastrcture of the whole company or organization.
+In this project, we are managing the infrastrcture of the organization.

 ````
 dev